jsteenkamp/rapid-prototyping/README.md

 The output rebuilds automatically as you make changes.

-Add you markdown text and code in `pages/scratch.md`
+Add your markdown text and code in `pages/scratch.md`

 ## Deployment